Jmurray1989/Skoot-Route/README.md

 * This is a summary of the features i have put in place on my project but also the features i hope to add in the future.

 * All pages on the website follow the same principle with a fixed navbar, main image, a header, a footer with links to all of our social media platforms.

 <strong>The project has several key features:</strong>

+The project boasts several key features:

+Create: The user being able to create a new skoot route via the create route form.
+Read: Is implemented on the site showing the user the public routes that themselves & others have created.
+Update: Present for a user to update a route and push it back to the database.
+Delete: Present for a user in that they can delete a route from the site and the database.

 ### Navbar